 The undersigned, the Assistant Secretary of Enron Corp. (the ACounterparty@), an Oregon corporation organized under the law of Oregon hereby certifies that:

-1. The ISDA Master Agreement dated as of November 15, 2000, including the Schedule, Confirmations, and other exhibits, supplements, attachments and annexes thereto and documents incorporated by reference therein (collectively the AAgreement Documentation@), between Hawaii 125-0 Trust and the Counterparty has been duly executed and delivered for, in the name of, and on behalf of the Counterparty by the following officer, whose title and signature appear below:
+1. The ISDA Master Agreement dated as of November 15, 2000, including the Schedule, Confirmations, and other exhibits, supplements, attachments and annexes thereto and documents incorporated by reference therein (collectively the AAgreement Documentation@), between Hawaii II I 125-0 Trust and the Counterparty has been duly executed and delivered for, in the name of, and on behalf of the Counterparty by the following officer, whose title and signature appear below:

 NAME TITLE SIGNATURE